What is Microsoft Baseline Security Analyzer and its uses?

 Microsoft Baseline Security Analyzer (MBSA) is used to verify patch compliance.
 MBSA also performed several other security checks for Windows, IIS, and SQL Server.
 Unfortunately, the logic behind these additional checks had not been actively maintained since Windows XP and Windows Server 2003.
 Changes in the products since then rendered many of these security checks obsolete and some of their recommendations counterproductive.

-MBSA was largely used in situations where neither Microsoft Update nor a local WSUS/SCCM server was available, or as a compliance tool to ensure that all security updates were deployed to a managed environment.
+MBSA was largely used in situations where neither Microsoft Update nor a local WSUS or Configuration Manager server was available, or as a compliance tool to ensure that all security updates were deployed to a managed environment.
 While MBSA version 2.3 introduced support for Windows Server 2012 R2 and Windows 8.1, it has since been deprecated and no longer developed.
 MBSA 2.3 is not updated to fully support Windows 10 and Windows Server 2016.

 A script can help you with an alternative to MBSA’s patch-compliance checking:

 - Using WUA to Scan for Updates Offline, which includes a sample .vbs script.
 For a PowerShell alternative, see Using WUA to Scan for Updates Offline with PowerShell.

 The preceding scripts leverage the WSUS offline scan file (wsusscn2.cab) to perform a scan and get the same information on missing updates as MBSA supplied.
 MBSA also relied on the wsusscn2.cab to determine which updates were missing from a given system without connecting to any online service or server.
 The wsusscn2.cab file is still available and there are currently no plans to remove or replace it.
 The wsusscn2.cab file contains the metadata of only security updates, update rollups and service packs available from Microsoft Update; it does not contain any information on non-security updates, tools or drivers.